peol/core-chopper/README.md

 ### Debian/Ubuntu

-In order to install the package you need to install the pcsclite libraries.
+In order to build the project you need additional pcsclite libraries.

 `apt-get install libpcsclite1 libpcsclite-dev`